 Nimrod is perhaps a prototype of a modern scientist like Krauss.
 Not only because the word “Nimrod” carries connotations of idiocy appropriate to the modern scientist, but also because the historical Nimrod was an incredible narcissist who also thought he could destroy God.
 Using the cutting edge technology of his day, bricks and arrows, Nimrod attempted to build a tower to heaven where he could lay assault to the kingdom of Heaven.
 The tower served a secondary function of preventing God from killing Nimrod with a flood, as God had done to the previous generation.
 The most simple-minded believer could see the folly in trying to shoot God dead with arrows from the top of a high tower.
 Yet the modern reader might fall for Nimrod’s tricks when Krauss makes a second attempt.
 Will man ever learn?

 Krauss’ tower, his book, is an edifice that reaches to the top of heaven, extending all the way back to the Big Bang.
 From this towering height Krauss launches insult after insult, as if mocking Christ were somehow a new and radical idea.
 But the tower he builds lacks a foundation.
-Unlike Nimrod’s tower, which was destroyed by lightening, Krauss’ tower tips over of its own accord, because it is built on sand.
+Unlike Nimrod’s tower, which was destroyed by lightning, Krauss’ tower tips over of its own accord, because it is built on sand.

 Nothing Ain’t What It Used to Be